KelvinHere/FastAPI-CRUD/README.md

 - Update a task by id
 - Delete a task by id

+- Sorting
+    - Enum stores all sort types so user can sort by
+        - Task name ascending or descending
+        - Task importance ascending or descending

 ## Documentation

 Access API documentation with /docs when using the API to see full functionality